min2ha/ukwa-site/content/target/14263/index.en.md

   "subject": "Scottish Independence Referendum"
 }

-# Scottish Labour: Powers for a Purpose.
-Strengthening Accountability and Empowering People

 <p>Final report of Scottish Labour's Devolution Commission, dated March 2014.
 This was submitted in October 2014 to the Smith Commission on the future of devolution of powers to Scotland.</p>